Skip to main content

 The taxable base of the tax is constituted by the total amount of the consideration for the operations subject to it from the recipient or third parties.

-When the taxable person does not expressly and separately charge the tax amount on the invoice, it is understood that the consideration did not include said amounts, except in the following cases:
+When the taxpayer does not expressly and separately reflect the tax rate in the invoice, it is understood that the consideration did not include said rates, except in the following cases:

 1. When the express impact of the tax is not mandatory.

-2. In the cases of perceptions withheld in accordance with law in the case of resolution of the operations.
+2. In the case of payments withheld pursuant to law in the event of termination of operations.

-1. Any effective credit in favor of the person making the delivery or providing the service, derived from the main or accessory services, such as commission, shipping and transportation expenses, insurance or premiums for services anticipated.
+1. Any effective credit in favor of the person who makes the delivery or provides the service, derived from the main or accessory service, such as commissions, shipping and transportation costs, insurance or premiums for advance services.

 Example:

-The rental of a premises will include the amount of the rent, the amounts assimilated to the rent and any other amount that the lessor may demand from the tenant, such as community expenses, the amount of the Real Estate Tax, the costs of heating, water, electricity, works, etc.
+The leasing of premises will include the amount of rent, amounts assimilated to rent and any other amount that the landlord may require from the tenant, such as community fees, the amount of Property Tax, heating, water, electricity, construction costs, etc.

-1. That correspond to a period after the delivery of the goods or the provision of the services.
+1. Those corresponding to a period after the delivery of the goods or the provision of the services.

-2. That they are remuneration for financial operations of postponement or delay in payment of the price, exempt from tax.
+2. That they are remuneration of financial operations of deferral or delay in payment of the price, exempt from tax.

-3. That appear separately on the invoice issued by the taxable person.
+3. That they appear separately on the invoice issued by the taxpayer.

-4. That they do not exceed that usually applied in the market.
+4. That they do not exceed the one usually applied in the market.

 Example:

-In January, an apartment is purchased for 100,000 euros, which is received on October 1.
+In January, a flat is purchased for 100,000 euros and received on 1 October.
 The payments to be made are:

 • April: 30,000 and 1,000 euros of interest.